Got fall or spring travels in the works? Swap out your ordinary lightweight rain jacket for one of the best softshell jackets for men.

 - Ultralight construction

 - Works better as a mid-layer than outer shell

 Weight: 1 lb 5 oz / 595 g

 Fabric: 88% polyester, 12% elastane

-Whether you’re strolling streets or hiking trails, the Mountain Hardwear Fairing could become one of favourite new pieces of travel gear.
-This softshell jacket features the company’s own proprietary AirShield™ technology, a powerful windproofing solution that has no problem standing up to the chillest spring & fall wind bursts.
+This softshell jacket features the company’s own AirShield™ technology, a powerful windproofing solution.
+The shell has no problem standing up to the chillest spring & fall wind bursts.

 And this is precisely where the Fairing shines.
-As an everyday softshell jacket, it’s hard to beat this one.
-It’s perfect for cooler days out on the town with a style that’s subdued enough to wear in even in a casual business setting.
+As an everyday softshell jacket, it’s hard to beat it.
+It’s perfect for cooler days out on the town.
+It also offer a style that’s subdued enough to wear in anywhere—even in a casual business setting.